Tremors 2: Aftershocks

 Tremors 2: Aftershocks is a 1996 American comedy horror film and the sequel to Tremors (1990).
 In the film, Earl Bassett, returning from the first film, is hired to deal with a subterranean "graboid" infestation at a Mexican oilfield.
 It was directed by S. S. Wilson, and stars Fred Ward, Christopher Gartin, Helen Shaver, Marcelo Tubert, and Michael Gross.
 The film is the second in the Tremors franchise.
 It was followed by a 2001 sequel, Tremors 3: Back to Perfection.

 Plot

 Years after the events of the first film, Val McKee has moved away and married Rhonda LeBeck, while Earl Basset has squandered his fortune on a failing ostrich ranch.
 He is approached by Carlos Ortega, who informs him that Graboids are killing his workers at his oil field in Chiapas, Mexico, and hires him to hunt them down.
 Earl initially declines, but Ortega's taxi driver, Grady Hoover, convinces Earl to change his mind after mentioning that Ortega will pay $50,000 for each Graboid killed; both join the hunt.
 Upon arrival, Earl learns that the company would pay him double if he caught one of the creatures alive.
-He also meets geologist Kate Reilly, her assistant Julio, and a mechanic named Pedro, all of whom are scientifically investigating the Graboids.
+He also meets geologist Kate Reilly, her assistant Julio, and a mechanic named Pedro, all of whom are conducting scientific investigations into the Graboids.

 Earl and Grady begin systematically killing the Graboids by using remote-controlled cars rigged with explosives.
-Though their strategy seems to work, the vast number of Graboids overwhelms them, and Earl enlists the help of Burt Gummer, who arrives with a "deuce-and-a-half" truck loaded with firearms and explosives.
-The next day, Earl and Grady are surprised by one of the Graboids, causing them to drive backwards in a panic and crash the truck into an inclined ditch.
-Returning to where they saw the Graboid, Earl and Grady find that the creature looks sick and non-aggressive with all of its tentacles mysteriously dead.
-Realizing they have one of the creatures alive (which Ortega offered $100,000 if accomplished), they call Pedro to come and pick them up along with the Graboid.
-However, the Graboid later begins making horrific and painful sounds and is soon found dead with a huge hole torn open into its body.
-They see Pedro's truck approach from the distance, but it suddenly stops, prompting Grady and Earl to investigate and discover the truck’s destroyed engine as well as Pedro’s remains.
-They make their way to a nearby radio broadcasting building which has similarly been destroyed, only to be met by strange bipedal graboid-like creatures.
+Though their strategy seems to work, the vast number of Graboids overwhelms them, and Earl enlists the help of Burt Gummer, who arrives with a deuce loaded with firearms and explosives.
+The next day, Earl and Grady are surprised by a Graboid, causing them to back up in a panic and crash the truck into an incline.
+Returning to where they saw the Graboid, Earl and Grady find the creature sick and nonaggressive, with all its tentacles mysteriously dead.
+Realizing they have one of the creatures alive (which Ortega offered $100,000 for), they call Pedro to come pick them up, along with the Graboid.

+However, the Graboid later begins making horrific and painful sounds and is soon found dead with a huge hole torn open in its body.
+They see Pedro's truck approach from a distance, but it suddenly stops, prompting Grady and Earl to investigate and discover the truck’s destroyed engine as well as Pedro’s remains.
+They make their way to a nearby radio broadcasting building, which has similarly been destroyed, only to be met by strange bipedal graboid-like creatures.
 Earl successfully kills one as it charges him, but the two flee in a car they had found as more of the creatures arrive.
 Meanwhile, Burt's truck is ambushed by a pack of these new creatures while returning to base.